beefyfinance/beefy-dot-com/src/content/blog/restaking.md

 ![](/src/images/blog/restaking/cover.png)

-    Renaissance - a revival of or renewed interest in a given subject matter, often characterised by rapid change or new innovations after a long period of stability or consistency.
+*"Renaissance - a revival of or renewed interest in a given subject matter, often characterised by rapid change or new innovations after a long period of stability or consistency."*

 Renaissance is a term that we hear all too frequently when indulging in the excitement of Web 3.0.
 That’s because it captures more than just an inspiring innovation or a sudden significant change.
 A renaissance is an era of evolution, captured by hundreds of thousands of individual innovations and pioneering personas.
 What truly characterises a renaissance isn’t the scope of its individual change… it’s the wonder of knowing we’re far from finished changing the world.